elmtree-askmo/cloudcannon-app/content/learn/chemistry/why-is-the-use-of-atomic-mass-units-amu-important-for-consistency-in-chemistry.md

 score: -1.0
 related_article1:
     id: 167260
+    title: >-
-    title: What are the two main isotopes of chlorine and how do they impact its atomic weight?
+        What are the two main isotopes of chlorine and how do they impact its atomic weight?
     subject: Chemistry
     url: /learn/chemistry/questions/what-are-the-two-main-isotopes-of-chlorine-and-how-do-they-impact-its-atomic-weight
 related_article2:
     id: 167249
+    title: >-
-    title: What is the definition of atomic mass and how is it measured?
+        What is the definition of atomic mass and how is it measured?
     subject: Chemistry
     url: /learn/chemistry/questions/what-is-the-definition-of-atomic-mass-and-how-is-it-measured
 related_article3:
-    id: 167259
+    id: 167262
-    title: Provide an example of how the weighted average is applied to determine the atomic weight of chlorine.
+    title: >-
+        What is the definition of atomic mass units (AMU) and how do they relate to atomic mass?
     subject: Chemistry
-    url: /learn/chemistry/questions/provide-an-example-of-how-the-weighted-average-is-applied-to-determine-the-atomic-weight-of-chlorine
+    url: /learn/chemistry/questions/what-is-the-definition-of-atomic-mass-units-amu-and-how-do-they-relate-to-atomic-mass
 related_article4:
-    id: 167255
+    id: 167258
-    title: What are isotopes and how do they differ from each other?
+    title: >-
+        How is the weighted average of atomic weight calculated, and why is it important?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-isotopes-and-how-do-they-differ-from-each-other
+    url: /learn/chemistry/questions/how-is-the-weighted-average-of-atomic-weight-calculated-and-why-is-it-important
 related_article5:
-    id: 167252
+    id: 167253
-    title: Define atomic weight and explain how it is calculated using a weighted average.
+    title: >-
+        What role do naturally occurring isotopes play in determining atomic weight?
     subject: Chemistry
-    url: /learn/chemistry/questions/define-atomic-weight-and-explain-how-it-is-calculated-using-a-weighted-average
+    url: /learn/chemistry/questions/what-role-do-naturally-occurring-isotopes-play-in-determining-atomic-weight
 ---

 &nbsp;